-Eastern Virginia Medical School Art Therapy and Counseling Program Master of Science (MS)
+Eastern Virginia Medical School Art Therapy and Counseling Program Master of Science in Counseling and Art Therapy (MS) Early Assurance

-Early Assurance

 Through this partnership, students are able to gain early assurance of their acceptance into the Art Therapy program at EVMS in their junior year at Virginia Wesleyan.
 Qualified students will need to complete all program requirements to maintain their eligibility for admission.
 Upon completion of their Bachelor's degree at VWU, students go directly into the EVMS program.